Non-surgical treatment for Trigeminal Neuralgia: Research

 When a physician and a patient believe that a nerve is getting compressed, it is easy to see why surgery would be recommended.

 We are going to tackle a few brief learning points about Trigeminal Neuralgia and then we will learn about the treatment options.
-This article does present an optimistic and realistic opinion for non-surgical treatments.
+This article does present an optimistic and realistic opinion of non-surgical treatments.
+Non-surgical treatments will not work for everyone.

 Other related causes